aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 The **app** parameter can also be a more specific type of Router such as ApiGatewayResolver, APIGatewayHttpResolver, ALBResolver, LambdaFunctionUrlResolver, or VPCLatticeResolver depending on your specific middleware requirements.

+Middleware functions used in the Router instance will apply to all API routes and will always be processed first in the order they are added to the Router.
+Route specific middleware added to each route will then be processed in the order they were added in the route defintion.

 ???+ tip
+    **Router Middleware processing Order**

+    1. Global middlewares defined on the parent Router
+    2. Route specific Middlewares

     To maximize the re-usability of your middleware functions we recommend using the **BaseRouter** or **Router** classes providing the **current_event** object contains the required fields for your middleware.

 ???+ warning "Ensure your middleware calls the Next one in the chain"